aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-create-nft/_index.md

  - NFT is a special type of asset, a record in the blockchain, that confirms the unique and exclusive ownership of a digital asset.

-   And more...
+And so on...
+You can give your own definition of NFTs, and it will undoubtedly represent the uniqueness, prospects and manufacturability of these digital assets that have caused a colossal hipe!

 Blockchain is the key technology for making NFTs.
 The Ethereum blockchain is the basis for most NFTs currently offered.
 It supports the ERC-721 token standard, allowing NFT creators to collect data related to their digital artefacts and store it as tokens on the blockchain.
-The unique digital file is stored on the blockchain ledger, and any changes in ownership are checked by the worldwide network and logged openly.
+The unique digital file is stored on the blockchain ledger, and any changes in ownership are checked by the worldwide network and logged publicly.
 Therefore, it is virtually impossible to replace an NFT with a fake.

 NFTs function like cryptographic tokens, but, unlike cryptocurrencies, they are not fungible and thus may have a different value.
 For example, Bitcoin is a fungible token.
 It can be exchanged for another bitcoin, and it will be precisely the same.
 However, the one-of-a-kind collectable baseball card is also non-interchangeable.
 If you change it to another card, you will get something completely different.

 ## **NFT Smart Contract**